oliviertassinari/material-ui/docs/src/pages/components/date-picker/date-picker.md

 ## Dynamic data

 Sometimes it may be necessary to display additional info right in the calendar.
-Here is an example of prefetching and displaying server-side data using the `onMonthChange`, `loading`, and `renderDay` props.
+Here's an example of prefetching and displaying server-side data using the `onMonthChange`, `loading`, and `renderDay` props.

 {{"demo": "pages/components/date-picker/ServerRequestDatePicker.js"}}